Rev. Joyce Day

 I have been a Methodist all my life, including for eight years before we became United Methodists.
 I tell people I am Methodist by DNA as I tend to be a very methodical person.

-I am single with two cats (Sophie and Abby, aka Sophie-Bug and Abby-Normal).
+I am single with three cats, Sophie, Abby, and Tibby.
 I have a sister and brother who both live in other states, so St. James is my on-hand family.
 I got my education at West Virginia University (B.A. in psychology and M.A. in counseling) and at Duke University (M.Div).